Project Management Certificate

 For more information about the Project Management Certificate program, contact Dr. Marie or the Registrar's Office at 406-447-5435.

 The Introduction to Project Management course sets the student's foundation in Project Management and meets the required Project Management education eligibility requirements for the Certified Associate Project Manager (CAPMA®) and Project Management Professional (PMPA®) certifications by the Project Management Institute.

 Chuck Diaz, MBA, MSM-PM, Chief Operating Officer for Dixon Pumps, Inc. of North /South America, and Mexico

 The strength of the Project Management Certificate program at Carroll is in its excellent faculty who bring their expertise in varied fields such as business, computer science and engineering.
 If you focused on just one of these areas, you would likely not understand how each is integrated in today's world.
 This certificate program makes that connection clear, with expert guidance on the latest techniques, innovations and technology to make real-life projects succeed, from start to finish.

-Dave Marshall, CCNA, CCAI, Assistant Professor of Computer Science
+Dave Marshall, CCNA, CCAI, Former Carroll College Professor of Computer Science